 WHERE YOUR SURGERY WILL BE PERFORMED

 Dr. Baroody performs the procedure in both hospital and outpatient settings.
-Breast lift surgery may be performed in New Milford Hospital or the Ridgefield Surgery Center in Ridgefield, CT.
+Breast lift surgery may be performed in New Milford Hospital or the Orthopaedic and Specialty Surgery Center.
 Danbury Hospital does not offer cosmetic procedures.

 TYPES OF ANESTHESIA